phimage/Prephirences/README.md

 ```

 ## Custom ##
+### Preferences
-Create a custom object that conform to `PreferencesType` is easy.
+Create a custom object that conform to `PreferencesType` is very easy.

 ```swift
 extension MyCustomPreferences: PreferencesType {